0atman/noboilerplate/scripts/18-rusts-magic-macros.md

 When you compile your code, the query!() macro executes, taking in the string literal of your sql query, parsing it and adding in random type-valid parameterised data. random strings or numbers, perhaps.

-Then this query is executed on your local dev database, perhaps posgres, inside a transaction.
+Then this query is executed on your local dev database, perhaps postgres, inside a transaction.

 This will either execute cleanly or fail, perhaps because you've got the type or name of parameters or table wrong.